 For the new display system, CineMassive provided an LCD video wall in a 10×2 configuration of 46″ displays.
 The video wall was designed for 24/7 reliability, featuring redundant power supplies in every display and a freestanding mount built for easy serviceability.
 The video wall’s high-resolution and wide viewing angle ensured that all operators in the control room could easily view content displayed on the screens.

-The system was powered by an Alpha video wall controller.
+The system was powered by an Alpha video wall processor.
 The Alpha featured redundant power supplies and hot-swappable components, providing the extreme reliability and resilience that Eglin Air Force Base required.
 It accepted signals in virtually any format, allowing operators to route video content from sources across the facility and display it on the video wall.

 To control the system, CineMassive provided its Touch Control software, a user-friendly platform that allowed operators to view all of their content sources and place them on the video wall in real-time.